Some people distrust God because they believe he sanctions sexism and authorizes the subjugation of women.

 Theological Distortions

 Today, men use variations of Adam’s defense to justify their prejudices against women.
-Or they misconstrue the writings of Peter and Paul and the example of Jesus for the same purpose.
+Or they misconstrue the writings of Peter and Paul, as well as the example of Jesus, for the same purpose.

 These misguided men are misinterpreting Scripture.
 God would not create women equal to men and then inspire Jesus and the Bible authors to sanction their subjugation.